ArtisanPack-UI/icons/README.md

-# Digital Shopfront CMS Accessibility
+# Digital Shopfront CMS Icons

-Description
+This package provides a set of icons for use in the Digital Shopfront CMS as well as a way for developers to add their own icons and to call them based on category and type.

 ## Installation

-You can install the <name> package by running the following composer command.
+You can install the package by running the following composer command.

-`composer require digitalshopfront/<name>`
+`composer require digitalshopfront/icons`

 ## Usage

-You can use any of the <package> functions like this:
+You can use any of the icon functions like this:

 ```
-Example Here
+use Digitalshopfront\Icons\Facades\Icons as Icons;

+echo Icons::getIcons();
 ```

+You can also call any of the functions directly like this:

+`echo getIcons();`

 ## Contributing